 Proposed Technical Change:

-During 802.11 TGme discussions it was noted that: when a STA reassociates to the AP it is associated with (the same AP) it can maintain State 4 and that this is not shown in Figure 11-23.
-So, the figure was updated to add reassociation to the same AP to move out of State 4 and back into State 4, this is shown at the bottom left of the proposed figure.
+During 802.11 TGme discussions it was noted that: when a STA reassociates to the AP it is associated with (the same AP) it can transission from State 4 to State 3 and that this is not shown in Figure 11-23.
+So, the figure was updated to add reassociation to the same AP to move out of State 4 and into State 3, this is shown at the bottom left of the proposed figure.

 Non-Technical Changes: